akanksha-ghadage/Clothing-Store-Sales-Dashboard-Excel/README.md

 - Boosted operational planning by identifying seasonal trends and 92% order success rate, enabling better inventory and logistics management.

 ---
+## Pivot Tables and Workflow

+View pivot tables and data processing steps in the *Clothing Store Annual Report 2024.xlsx* file within the repository.

+---

 ## Connect with Me